mushraftaranum/weather/README.md

-"Simple Weather Application using HTML, CSS & JavaScript" Overview of Weather App
+"Simple Weather App using HTML, CSS & JavaScript" Overview of Weather App
-It's a Simple Weather Application made by using HTML, CSS & JavaScript.
+It's a Simple Weather App made by using HTML, CSS & JavaScript.

-The app is created by J. Siv Ram Shastri for helping out the beginners on how to make Simple Weather Application using HTML, CSS & JavaScript
+The app is created by Mushraf Taranum for helping out the beginners on how to make Simple Weather Application using HTML, CSS & JavaScript

 Live Demo: https://mushraftaranum.github.io/weather/